Azure/AML-Kubernetes/docs/troubleshooting.md

 ```
 > Note: When running "helm test" command, Error like "unable to get pod logs for healthcheck-config: pods 'healthcheck-config' not found" should be ignored.
 ### 3. Inference HA(High availability)
 For inference azureml-fe agent, HA feature is enabled by default.
 So, by default, the inference feature requires at least 3 nodes to run.
-The phenomenon that this kind of issue may lead to is that some azureml-fe pods are pending on scheduling and error message of the pod could be like "0/1 nodes are available: 1 node(s) didn't match pod anti-affinity rules".
+The phenomenon that this kind of issue may lead to is that some ```azureml-fe``` pods are pending on scheduling and error message of the pod could be like **"0/1 nodes are available: 1 node(s) didn't match pod anti-affinity rules"**.
 ### 4. Inference scoring endpoint
 It's very important for inference to expose scoring endpoint.
 According to the cluster configuration and testing scenarios, we have three ways to expose scoring services: **public loadbalancer, private endpoint and nodeport**.
 Public loadbalancer is used by default. ```privateEndpointNodeport``` and ```privateEndpointILB``` flags are used for the rest two scenarios.
 For detailed flag usage, please refer to [doc](./deploy-extension.md#review-azureml-deployment-configuration-settings).
 Many customers got problems in setting up loadbalancer, so we strongly recommend reading the relevant documents and doing some checks before the installation.
 If you find that inference-operator pod is crashed and azureml-fe service is in pending or unhealthy state, it is likely that endpoint flags are not set properly.
 ### 5. Error: resources cannot be imported into the current release: invalid ownership metadata